metacall/jupyter-kernel/README.md

 ## Installation

-It is recommended to use a Virtual Environment to manage your dependenices and the application build.
+It is recommended to use a Virtual Environment to manage your dependencies and the application build.
 We will first start with setting up the Local Project Environment:

 ```sh
 git clone https://github.com/metacall/jupyter-kernel.git